-- 1. There was no bonus awarded by the Remuneration Committee under the STI for the 2010 financial year. - 2.
-This bonus was awarded by the Remuneration Committee under the STI on 30 June 2011 and will be paid in the 2012 financial year so long as the employee remains in employment with the Company.
-The Group believes that a constructive obligation to pay the 2011 bonus under the STI arose during the year.
-Accordingly, the bonus was accrued in the 2011 financial year. - The professional indemnity insurance and insurance premiums for directors and officers totalled \$275,924 (2010: \$247,107) have not been allocated to specific individuals as the Directors do not believe there is a reasonable basis for allocation.
+1. This bonus was awarded by the Remuneration Committee under the STI on 29 June 2012 and will be paid in the 2013 financial year so long as the employee remains in employment with the Company.
+The Group believes that a constructive obligation to pay the 2012 bonus under the STI arose during the year.
+Accordingly, the bonus was accrued in the 2012 financial year.